 David Russell was born on this date in 1950.
 He is a Black visual storyboard artist, educator, and painter.

-From an early age, Russell’s imagination was stimulated by reading stories of adventure, fantasy, science fiction, and mythology.
+From an early age, Russell’s imagination was stimulated by reading adventure, fantasy, science fiction, and mythology stories.
 He read Dumas’ "The Three Musketeers" and many other classics, and in the early 1960s, discovered the imaginative work of comic book artist Jack Kirby.
-As a teenager, Russell decided to become a comic book artist, and began providing superhero illustrations to the escalating comic fanzine market.
+As a teenager, Russell decided to become a comic book artist and began providing superhero illustrations to the escalating comic fanzine market.

 Russell attended Pasadena City College for two years, majoring in art.
 In 1972, he met Jack Kirby, who became his life-long close friend and mentor.
-In that same year, he won a full scholarship to the prestigious Art Center College of Design.
+That same year, he won a full scholarship to the prestigious Art Center College of Design.
 He finished at Art Center in 1974, moved to Seattle, and worked as a book illustrator, muralist, and creative director on numerous theme events.
-While there, he met Yugoslavian-born sculptor Masha Marjanovich, and began a life-long partnership.
+While there, he met Yugoslavian-born sculptor Masha Marjanovich and began a life-long partnership.

-Upon completion of his Lucas film assignment, Russell returned to Los Angeles and was still shut out from working in Hollywood.
+Upon completing his Lucas film assignment, Russell returned to Los Angeles and was still shut out from working in Hollywood.
 Russell also learned that the Union itself had never had a Black American member, though not, he notes ironically, for a lack of qualified Black artists applying.
-In 1985, at the recommendation of Union illustrator Ed Verraux, Russell interviewed for a storyboard artist position on the film "The Color Purple" and was hired.
-It was here that he broke into the Union, making history as its first Black member.
+In 1985, at the recommendation of Union illustrator Ed Verreaux, Russell interviewed for a storyboard artist position on the film "The Color Purple" and was hired.
+Here, he broke into the Union, making history as its first Black member.

-From that point, Russell’s progress in the industry was swift, he established a reputation as one of the most versatile and imaginative illustrators and storyboard artists in the field.
-His strong storytelling sense, dynamic compositions, and familiarity with the language of film made him the illustrator of choice for many of the best directors in the business.
-His projects included "Who Framed Roger Rabbit?," "Batman, A League of Their Own," "Terminator II," and "Harlem Nights,"The Santa Claus (e), "Higher Learning," and "Tombstone.
+From that point, Russell’s progress in the industry was swift; he established a reputation as one of the field's most versatile and imaginative illustrators and storyboard artists.
+His strong storytelling sense, dynamic compositions, and familiarity with the language of the film made him the illustrator of choice for many of the best directors in the business.
+His projects included "Who Framed Roger Rabbit?," "Batman, A League of Their Own," "Terminator II," "Harlem Nights, "The Santa Claus (e), "Higher Learning," and "Tombstone.

-Russell has worked in Seattle with disadvantaged children under the Artists-in-the-Schools program, and in L.A. on a number of mural projects with the SPARC organization.
+Russell has worked in Seattle with disadvantaged children under the Artists-in-the-Schools program and in L.A. on several mural projects with the SPARC organization.
 Deeply involved in Aboriginal affairs in his adopted country, Russell acted as Creative Director of the 2000 Sydney Olympics Aboriginal Arts and Culture Pavilion, which drew the highest attendance of any non-athletic event.

 In his free time, Russell is an impressionist painter and portrait artist.
-His Jedi storyboards form part of the Smithsonian’s collection of original "Star Wars" film art, which was donated by George Lucas.
+His Jedi storyboards form part of the Smithsonian’s original "Star Wars" film art collection, which George Lucas donated.
 In 2003, the Australian government awarded David Russell permanent residency under the exclusive category of International Distinguished Talent.
-In 2008, George Lucas invited Russell to design key action sequences in the film Red Tails, including the powerful opening attack scene.
-Russell, whose father James C. Russell was a decorated Tuskegee Airman, was thrilled to work on the production.
+In 2008, George Lucas invited Russell to design key action sequences in Red Tails, including the powerful opening attack scene.
+Russell, whose father, James C. Russell, was a decorated Tuskegee Airman, was thrilled to work on the production.

 Russell, who has now contributed to over 90 productions, continues to work on challenging films with his unique storytelling style.